MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure-data-privacy.md

 ms.custom: think-tank, e2e-data
 ---

-# Understand data privacy for data management and analytics scenario in Azure
+# Understand data privacy for the data management and analytics scenario in Azure

-The data management and analytics scenario frees organizations to determine the best patterns to suit their requirements while guarding personally identifiable information (personal data) at multiple levels. personal data is any data that can be used used to identify individuals, such as driver's license numbers, social security numbers, bank account numbers, passport numbers, or email addresses.
+The data management and analytics scenario frees organizations to determine the best patterns to suit their requirements while guarding personally identifiable information (personal data) at multiple levels. personal data is any data that can be used to identify individuals, such as driver's license numbers, social security numbers, bank account numbers, passport numbers, or email addresses.
 From the General Data Protection Regulation (GDPR) to the Health Insurance Portability and Accountability Act, many regulations exist today to protect user privacy.

 [!INCLUDE [data-confidentiality-classification-scheme](includes/data-confidentiality-classification-scheme.md)]

-Before data management and analytics uses data integration to ingest data, it must be able to categorize the data as **confidential or below** or **sensitive (personal data)**:
+Before ingesting data, you must be able to categorize the data as **confidential or below** or **sensitive (personal data)**:

 - Data might be sorted into **confidential or below** if a user gains access to the data asset in **Enriched** or **Curated**; users would be able to view all columns and rows.